GCT Featured Articles

-One great feature of algae that makes it ideal for biofuel production is that up to 60% of its mass is oil.
-Another is that algae requires CO2 to grow, so it essentially sequesters CO2 from the atmosphere as it grows.
-Algae reproduce quickly, needing only sunlight and water, are non-toxic and biodegradable.
-As algae grows, the oil is harvested for fuel while the remaining green mass by-product can be used as fertilizer, or in fish and oyster farms.
+Another great feature of algae is that it requires CO2 to grow, so algae sequesters CO2 from the atmosphere as it grows.
+Algae reproduce quickly, needing only sunlight, air, and water to grow; and algae by-products are non-toxic and biodegradable.
+As algae grows, algal oil is harvested for fuel; while the remaining green mass by-product can be processed into animal feed and/ or fertilizer, or can be processed into "algae-pellets" and used as a fuel that is burned in industrial boilers.

 Algaculture has proven, based on current algae production technologies, that it can help to provide for future global energy needs while being economically viable and sustainable.
-Algae production also creates useful co-products, such as bio-fertilizers.
-If the production of these products is made part of the goal of algae farms, biofuel production from algae will become more economically competitive sooner.
-Algae offers a great source for a more sustainable transportation fuel, but also offers a range of other benefits and co-products, such as carbon sequestration and fertilizer.
+Algae offers a great potential option for a more sustainable transportation fuel, including gas and diesel for vehicle engines and even jet fuel for airplanes.
+Algae also offers a range of other benefits and co-products; such as algae as a type of carbon sink, and algae-derived fertilizers, animal feed, and/ or algae as an energy source in power generators.